canonical/charm-storage-connector/README.md

 This charm configures a unit to connect to a storage endpoint, either iSCSI or Fibre Channel.
 It acts as a subordinate charm, which can be deployed on any baremetal or virtual machine, alongside a main charm.
-It is not supported in containers.
+It is not supported in containers due to lack of ability for lxd containers to access iscsi and fiberchannel hardware of the underlying kernel.

 If you configure this charm for iSCSI, it will:
 - Generate an iSCSI initiator name and put it in /etc/iscsi/initiatorname.iscsi